xrdocs/xrdocs.github.io/_getting-started/ios-xr-ciscolive-las-vegas-2022.md

 If you cannot attend in-person, sessions will be recorded and material will be published on Cisco Live website.
 Meanwhile, Cisco Live [on-demand library](https://www.ciscolive.com/on-demand/on-demand-library.html#/) is accessible and available for free to explore recent global Cisco Live content.

-Last but not least, you will also have an opportunity to book meetings with Cisco experts to discuss these topics by leveraging the Meet The Engineer program.
+For those attending on-site, you will also have an opportunity to book meetings with Cisco experts to discuss these topics by leveraging the Meet The Engineer program.

 ## Breakout Sessions
 New: this year those are 45min long sessions.
 They still cover highly technical topics.